Purchase/Sell Dental Practice

 - Revisit your lease.
 This ties into the previous bullet point.
 Are you paying too much for your lease?
 If so, find ways to reduce the cost.
 Have you always paid on time?
 Have you been a tenant for a decade or longer?
 As a long-term tenant, your landlord may be willing to offer discounts.

 - Keep the practice financially healthy.
 While you may already be in retirement mode, now is not the time to slow down.
 Keep the financials healthy until you sign away your rights to the practice.
 If buyers see declining revenues, they may look elsewhere.

 - Redecorate.
 First impressions count.
 If your interior is dark or has not been updated in quite some time, give it a fresh touch.
 Buyers want something that is visually appealing.
 If interior design is not your strong suit, hire an interior designer.
 It will be worth the investment.

 - Upgrade your equipment.
 While you may be happy with your hard copy system of patient records, technology has changed a lot in the past decade.
 Outdated technology is going to turn away potential buyers.
 Upgrade all your equipment and make sure your practice is using digital radiography.
 Making these upgrades will be costly, but the purchases are tax write-offs.
 Plus, they will make your practice more attractive.

 Purchase and Sell Dental Practice

 Buying or selling a dental practice can be overwhelming.
 There are many factors to consider to assure a smooth transition.
-Learn more with Ash Dental CPA.
+Learn more with Wasilidas & Kulik CPA PC.
 Our firm is knowledgeable about how to purchase and sell dental practices.
 Schedule a consultation by calling (508) 458-6789 or fill out the online form.